Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Introduction

 \section{Introduction}

 Black holes have so far been predicted to be formed under gravitational collapse of a sufficiently compact massive object that has exerted all its resources to withstand gravity, and thus they have been very attractive objects with their remarkable geometric properties.
-Recent observational studies of stellar mass black holes in X -ray binaries and gravitational wave astronomy \cite{Abbott16a,Abbott16b} and supermassive black holes through modern astronomical observations under collaboration of EHT and BlackHoleCam \cite{Akiyama19L1,Akiyama19L6} have verified the presence of black holes in the universe.
-Since much progress has been made in observations of the first image of supermassive black hole at the center of M87$^{\star}$ galaxy, black holes have been currently considered as the main laboratories in testing general relativity and modified theories of gravity.
-Due to these above mentioned observations, a qualitatively new stage has been opened to study remarkable gravitational properties of astrophysical black holes and obtain precise constraints and measurement of black hole parameters.
+Recent observational studies of stellar mass black holes in x-ray binaries and gravitational wave astronomy \cite{Abbott16a,Abbott16b} and supermassive black holes through modern astronomical observations of the Event Horizon Telescope Collaboration and BlackHoleCam \cite{Akiyama19L1,Akiyama19L6} have verified the presence of black holes in the Universe.
+Since much progress has been made in observations of the first image of a supermassive black hole at the center of the M87$^{\star}$ galaxy, black holes have been currently considered the main laboratories in testing general relativity and modified theories of gravity.
+Because of these abovementioned observations, a qualitatively new stage has been opened to study the remarkable gravitational properties of astrophysical black holes and obtain precise constraints and measurement of black hole parameters.